BrijenMakwana/BookSwap/Readme.md

 - Users can request books with a single button click.
 - Email template auto-populates for efficient communication.
 - Developed using the latest Expo version of React Native.
-- Leverages expo-image to optimize image handling within the app.

 ## Screenshots